idothestamping/myApp_cryptFolio/README.md

     * Change output value based on user selected currency type (USD,EUR etc.)
 * P1: Trailing price data on sparkline chart embedded for each displayed coin cards
 * P2: Option to sort coin results based on user criteria

+## My Main Thoughts:
+* I realize the scope of your project is entirely based on quality and availibity of incoming data (API)
+* Leading up to this point, I feel very confident with fundamentals of Node and it's intersting to see my regularily visited sites from a whole new perspective.
+* Beyond strech goals - I can see this project continue to grow as my interest in crypto remains same.
+Some crazy goals I that comes to mind:
+    * add public wallet address instead of static entry of your coin value to reflect your actual holdings
+    * api trading from your exchange of choice from '/trading' route.
+    * app access to link your exchange data

 ## Technologies:
 * HTML5/CSS3